• THE CORNFLOWER •

 Geraniaceae family

-As if under the influence of a spring, its seeds can be pushed to several tens of centimeters from the plant.
+Like a spring, its seeds can be propelled several dozen centimetres from the plant.

 • THE ALPINE ROSE •